-During audit it should also be seen that;
+During audit, it should also be seen that;

-- a) the necessary particulars of the purchase orders i.e. quantity ordered, advance payments made, quantity dispatched and received and details of other payment/ recoveries have been noted in the requisite ledger; - b) the payments have been made and regulated according to the rates, terms and conditions of purchase order as amended from time to time; - c) all recoveries due from the supplier on account of short supply, railway or other freight charges, undercharges paid on behalf of the suppliers, demurrage, wharfage charges have been effected from the supplier's bills; - d) the payment made may be reviewed with reference to the purchase order and the rates allowed verified to adjudge their correctness; - e) final adjustment of consignments may be reviewed to see that the material for which payment has been made has actually been received and properly accounted for in the books; - f) position in regard to advance paid to the suppliers has been properly depicted and is reviewed periodically.
+- a) the necessary particulars of the purchase orders i.e. quantity ordered, advance payments made, quantity dispatched and received and details of other payment/ recoveries have been noted in the requisite ledger; - b) the payments have been made and regulated according to the rates, terms and conditions of purchase order as amended from time to time;

+- c) all recoveries due from the supplier on account of short supply, railway or other freight charges, undercharges paid on behalf of the suppliers, demurrage, wharfage charges have been effected from the supplier's bills; - d) the payment made may be reviewed with reference to the purchase order and the rates allowed verified to adjudge their correctness; - e) final adjustment of consignments may be reviewed to see that the material for which payment has been made has actually been received and properly accounted for in the books; - f) position in regard to advance paid to the suppliers has been properly depicted and is reviewed periodically.
 All outstanding advances are analysed and action taken where recovery has become doubtful.

-35. Controller of stores
+72. Controller of stores

-The allocation of stores purchased by the centralized purchase agency i.e. Material Management Organisation (including (CE/D&P) is made by the Controller of Stores to Central Store and Divisional Stores from where these are issued for use.
-The detailed procedure to be followed for receipt, issue and accounting of material was prescribed by the erstwhile Board vide Secretary HSEB's Memo No CAO/CAC/B-21 (IV) 1066/1166, dated 15-4-1981 (Appendix I).
-In addition controller of stores is empowered to make purchase of urgent nature upto a monetary limit of Rs 50000 in each case for items under Sr No 28 (C ) of HSEB's Delegation of Powers, subject to the following conditions, which should be recorded in writing:-
+The allocation of stores purchased by the centralized purchase agency i.e. Material Management Organisation (including (CD/D&P) is made by the controller of stores to central store and divisional stores from where these are issued for use.
+The detailed procedure to be followed for receipt, issue and accounting of material as prescribed by the erstwhile Board vide Secretary HSEB's Memo No CAO/CAC/B-21 (IV) 1066/1166, dated 15-4-1981 (Appendix K).
+In addition controller of stores is empowered to make purchase of urgent nature upto a monetary limit of Rs 50000 in each case for items under Sr No 28 (C) of HSEB's Delegation of Powers, subject to the following conditions, which should be recorded in writing:-

-Reasons which necessitated the emergency purchase.

-Steps taken to avoid such emergency together with the reasons due to which these steps did not succeed.

-Steps taken to avoid such emergency in future.

-36. Audit checks in audit of controller of stores

-It should be seen that;

-- i) The purchase order placed for the emergency purchase are within the powers delegated vide Sr No 28 (C) of the delegation of financial powers; - The reasons recorded for the emergency purchases are bonafide and do not disclose any deliberate action to create a situation in which some items become critical so that powers of emergency purchase can be exercised.
-It should also be ensured that it is not frequent phenomenon; - iii) The procedure prescribed for effecting purchases in HSEB (Purchase) Regulations, 1974 has been followed in respect of purchase orders issued by the Controller of Stores and; - iv) all other checks above described for purchase by MMO are to be applied in such purchases also.
+- i) Reasons which necessitated the emergency purchase; - ii) Steps taken to avoid such emergency together with the reasons due to which these steps did not succeed; - iii) Steps taken to avoid such emergency in future. - While conducting the audit of controller of stores, it should be seen that; - i) The purchase order placed for the emergency purchase are within the powers delegated vide Sr No 28 (C) of the delegation of financial powers; - ii) The reasons recorded for the emergency purchases are bonafide and do not disclose any deliberate action to create a situation in which some items become critical so that powers of emergency purchase can be exercised.
+It should also be ensured that it is not frequent phenomenon;

+- iii) The procedure prescribed for effecting purchases in HSEB (Purchase) Regulations, 1974 has been followed in respect of purchase orders issued by the controller of stores and - iv) all other checks above described for purchase by MMO are to be applied in such purchase also.

-37. Valuation of Stores received
+73. Valuation of Stores received